If You Retire at 55, Here’s What You Need to Know About Accessing Your 401(k)

 It’s important to plan for an early retirement

 If you’ve saved a lot of money, retiring at age 55 isn’t an unreasonable thing.
 It’s true that you’ll probably need to stretch your nest egg longer than you would if you were retiring at 65.
-And you’ll also have to figure out what to do for health coverage, since Medicare typically doesn’t begin until age 65.
+You will also want to plan aggressively for health coverage, especially with the expiration of expanded federal health insurance premium credits creating a strict premium cliff if your income climbs too high.

 But if you have a nice amount of money socked away and you plan carefully, you can make a retirement at age 55 work.